0livier/Blog/_posts/2012-02-20-tutorial-how-to-extend-markdown-slash-redcarpet-to-support-a-media-library.md

 ---
+layout: post
+excerpt: first half of this two-part tutorial to modify Redcarpet library in order to support images and files of a media library
-title: Extend redcarpet to support a media library - part 1
+title: Extend redcarpet to support a media library 1/2
 ---

 <div class="alert alert-info">